Azasakhe/Netflix/FAQ.md

 Just change how Kodi handles subtitles by choosing *forced only*.
 In Kodi Settings -> Player -> Language
 set: `Preferred subtitle language` to `Forced only`

+### Subtitles - don't always keep the language of your choice

+The Kodi 18.x framework does not allow to fix this problem.
+So there is no solution.<br/>
+If you prefer you can disable `Remember audio / subtitle preferences` in the addon Playback settings, so in each video you will manually enable the subtitles.

 ### Sometimes blank boxes are shown instead of characters of descriptions and titles